MPHIL

 OBJECTIVES

-• Sensitize institutions and professionals in the domains of art and culture, public service, media and academia
++ Sensitize institutions and professionals in the domains of art, culture, public service, media and academia

-• Provide deep and multilayered understanding of cultural heritage supplemented by research and analytical skills
++ Provide deep and multilayered understanding of the various facets of culture supplemented by research and analytical skills

 ELIGIBILITY